 Setting up a home filing system to help organize all of your paperwork is a huge task.
 It’s hard to know what paperwork you need to keep and what paperwork you can toss.
-Creating a home filing system that is easy for you to use will help reduce the paper clutter in your home.
+Creating an organized filing system that is easy for you to use will help reduce the paper clutter in your home.

 In this post, I’m going to walk you through the 6 steps to take to create a home filing system that organizes your paperwork.
 This will help you eliminate paper clutter and organize all of your important paperwork.

 To make things easier I did create a free organized home filing system worksheet to help you created an organized home filing system you can create with ease.

-To be perfectly honest with you paper clutter overwhelms me.
+To be perfectly honest with your paper clutter overwhelms me.
 This is a project that I’ve been putting off for years because I just get so overwhelmed.
 There are so many things that you need to do to create a home filing system that it seems like I will never have the time to get through it all.

 It was finally time for me to organize all of the paper clutter in our office.
 There were to0 many times that I was getting overwhelmed just walking into my office.
 Enough was enough so I visited Amazon got some supplies.
 Delivery time gave me the time I needed to start going through all of the papers.

 I needed my home filing system to be: